 Prior to implementation numerous public meetings were hosted by county weed superintendents and the project coordinator to inform landowners about phragmites, control techniques, grant opportunities, and to garner support.
 Public meetings were well-attended and had positive feedback.
 Mass mailings were sent to landowners that did not attend public meetings.
-Three- or ten-year agreements were obtained from landowners within the project area.
+Ten-year agreements were obtained from landowners within the project area.
 Agreements allowed herbicide application and biomass removal on invasive plant species within the channels.
-Approximately 720. landowners were contacted and agreements obtained.
-There was and continues to be overwhelming landowner support of this project.